British Columbia: Indigenous societies

-The area now known as British Columbia is home to First Nations groups that have a deep history with a significant number of indigenous languages.
+The area now known as British Columbia is home to First Nations groups with several indigenous languages.
 There are more than 200 First Nations in BC.
-Prior to contact (with non-Aboriginal people), human history is known from oral histories of First Nations groups, archaeological investigations, and from early records from explorers encountering societies early in the period.
+Prior to contact (with non-Aboriginal people), human history is known from oral histories, archaeological investigations, and from early records from explorers encountering societies early in the period.

 The arrival of Paleoindians from Beringia took place between 20,000 and 12,000 years ago.
 Hunter-gatherer families were the main social structure from 10,000 to 5,000 years ago.
 The nomadic population lived in non-permanent structures foraging for nuts, berries and edible roots while hunting and trapping larger and small game for food and furs.
 Around 5,000 years ago individual groups started to focus on resources available to them locally.
 Coast Salish peoples had complex land management practices linked to ecosystem health and resilience.
 Forest gardens on Canada's northwest coast included crabapple, hazelnut, cranberry, wild plum, and wild cherry species.
 Thus with the passage of time there is a pattern of increasing regional generalization with a more sedentary lifestyle.
 These indigenous populations evolved over the next 5,000 years across a large area into many groups with shared traditions and customs.

-To the northwest of the province are the peoples of the Na-Dene languages, which include the Athapaskan-speaking peoples and the Tlingit, who lived on the islands of southern Alaska and northern British Columbia.
-The Na-Dene language group is believed to be linked to the Yeniseian languages of Siberia.
-The Dene of the western Arctic may represent a distinct wave of migration from Asia to North America.
-The Interior of British Columbia was home to the Salishan language groups such as the Shuswap (Secwepemc), Okanagan and Athabaskan language groups, primarily the Dakelh (Carrier) and the Tsilhqot'in.
-The inlets and valleys of the British Columbia coast sheltered large, distinctive populations, such as the Haida, Kwakwaka'wakw and Nuu-chah-nulth, sustained by the region's abundant salmon and shellfish.
+To the northwest of the province are the peoples of the Na-Dene languages, which include the Athapaskan-speaking peoples and the Tlingit, who live on the islands of southern Alaska and northern British Columbia.
+The Na-Dene language group is believed to be linked to the Yeniseian languages of Siberia: the Dene of the western Arctic may represent a distinct wave of migration from Asia to North America.
+The Interior of British Columbia is home to the Salishan language groups such as the Shuswap (Secwepemc), Okanagan and Athabaskan language groups, primarily the Dakelh (Carrier) and the Tsilhqotʼin.
+The inlets and valleys of the British Columbia coast shelter large, distinctive populations, such as the Haida, Kwakwakaʼwakw and Nuu-chah-nulth, sustained by the region's abundant salmon and shellfish.
 These peoples developed complex cultures dependent on the western red cedar that included wooden houses, seagoing whaling and war canoes and elaborately carved potlatch items and totem poles.

-Contact with Europeans brought a series of devastating epidemics of diseases from Europe the people had no immunity to.
-The result was a dramatic population collapse, culminating in the 1862 Smallpox outbreak in Victoria that spread throughout the coast.
+Contact with Europeans brought a series of devastating epidemics of diseases the people had no immunity to.
+The population dramatically collapsed, culminating in the 1862 smallpox outbreak in Victoria that spread throughout the coast.
 European settlement did not bode well for the remaining native population of British Columbia.
-Colonial officials deemed colonists could make better use of the land than the First Nations people, and thus the land territory be owned by the colonists.
+Colonial officials deemed colonists could make better use of the land than the First Nations people, and thus the land should be owned by the colonists.
 To ensure colonists would be able to settle properly and make use of the land, First Nations were forcibly relocated onto reserves, which were often too small to support their way of life.
 By the 1930s, British Columbia had over 1500 reserves.